 Q: Does the school accept overseas applications?

-Several pupils join us each year from overseas and your application is most welcome.
+Several students join us each year from overseas and your application is most welcome.

 The dates for our entrance process are subject to change dependent on governmental guidance at the time.
 We will endeavour to give parents and guardians as much notice of any changes as possible.